PS

 The sudden departure of coaching assistant and program legend Trace McSorley to the NFL underscores the rapid staff turnover defining the start of the 2026 season.

-The process of building a coaching staff is rarely a linear event.
-For new Penn State head coach Matt Campbell, the construction of his 2026 staff has been characterized by both key acquisitions and sudden departures.
+The process of building a coaching staff is rarely linear.
+For new Penn State head coach Matt Campbell, the construction of his 2026 staff has included both key acquisitions and departures.

 In late February, the program experienced a notable exit when former Penn State quarterback and assistant quarterbacks coach Trace McSorley accepted a coaching position with the NFL’s Buffalo Bills.